srockstech/coin-eye/README.md

 # CoinEye

 ## Introduction
-A cryptocurrency ticker app that uses Coin Market Cap API to fetch and display a list of top 500 cryptocurrencies and their LIVE data (gets updated automatically at runtime every 30-45 seconds) such as ’Current Price’ (in 21 flat currencies of the world) and ’24H change’.
+A cryptocurrency tracker app that uses Coin Market Cap API to fetch and display a list of top 300 cryptocurrencies and their LIVE data (gets updated automatically at runtime every 30-45 seconds) such as ’Current Price’ (in 21 flat currencies of the world) and ’24H change’.
 The app has a beautiful and easy to use interface which gives the user the ability to add their favorite crypto coins to their watch‑list and easily track the data of only those coins.